-If you recently turned 65 or will be soon, Medicare costs and plans may be on your mind.
+If you recently turned 65 or will be soon, Medicare plans and costs may be on your mind.

-Every Part D plan meets specific Medicare rules about what type of drugs must be covered, and every prescription drug plan will have a formulary, which is a list of medications, in three tiers.
-The lower the tier, the lower the cost for the medication.
-The highest-tier drugs, often known by their brand names, are the most expensive.
-An example of a brand name drug is the diabetes treatment medication Januvia.
+All Part D plans meet specific Medicare rules about what type of drugs must be covered.
+Each drug plan will have a formulary, which is a list of medications covered, in three tiers.
+The lower the tier, the lower the cost for the drug.
+The drugs in the highest tier, often known by their brand names, cost the most.

-Before you sign up, it’s important to shop carefully for Medicare Part D because you could end up paying more than you have to for the prescription drugs you require.
+Before you sign up, you need to look around for your Medicare Part D plan and compare costs.
+You don't want to end up paying more than you have to for the drugs you need.

 Lowest premiums in 47 states plus Washington, D.C.

-One of the most well-known health insurance providers, Humana has more than 13 million members nationwide.
-Humana earned a 4-star rating from the Centers for Medicare & Medicaid Services (CMS) and has strong financial backing.
+Humana is one of the most well-known health insurance providers.
+It has nearly 17 million members in the U.S. Humana earned a four-star rating from the Centers for Medicare & Medicaid Services (CMS) and has a strong financial backing.

-The Humana Walmart Value Rx Plan has an affordable premium of just $13.20 per month, with no deductible on tier 1 and tier 2 medications.
-Tier 1 medications typically encompass preferred generics, (for example ibuprofen 400 mg), while tier 2 drugs include generics that are not part of Humana's “preferred” network.
-Metformin, for instance, is a tier 1 drug for diabetes while Invokana is tier 2 or tier 3, depending on the plan.
+The Humana Walmart Value Rx Plan has an affordable premium of just $17.20 per month, with no deductible on tier 1 and tier 2 medications.
+Tier 1 drugs typically include common generics such as ibuprofen 400 mg.
+Tier 2 drugs include generics that are not part of Humana's preferred network.
+Metformin, for instance, is a tier 1 drug for diabetes, while Invokana is tier 2 or tier 3, depending on the plan.

-The Basic Rx Plan has extremely low copays after the $435 annual deductible, making it better for people with expensive prescriptions.
+The Basic Rx Plan has extremely low copays after the $445 annual deductible, making it better for people with costly prescriptions.

-Overall, we selected Humana for its industry reputation, the depth of its member programs, and two plans with affordable premiums that also include no deductibles on tier 1 and tier 2 drugs.
+The Balance chose Humana for its reputation, the depth of its member programs, and the two low-cost plans that also include no deductibles on tier 1 and tier 2 drugs.

-Three mobile apps allowing you to manage your policy, search for prescription medications, and manage your health from anywhere
+Three mobile apps allow you to manage your policy, search for medications, and manage your health from anywhere.

 Cigna offers three choices in Medicare Part D plans: